miohana/data-preprocessing/README.md

 ## The content

 We are using the content extract from [this book](alex.smola.org/drafts/thebook.pdf), written by Alex Smola, about Machine Learning (great stuff, btw).

+## The language

+In this project I used Python, in version 3.6.8.

 ## About the techniques used